AndrewMicallef/lovescriptsbots/readme.md

    and shrink.
 For the moment I'm just going to assume that this change is marginal, and can be safely ignored.

+On reflection it seams that I could model pressure as a force exerted by each vertex on every other connected vertex.
+I might trace a ray from each vertex to all the others, and if the ray can see the other vertex, then I can add a force inversely proportional to it's length to the contacted vertex.